 6.04 The Student(s) appealing the University’s decision is the Appellant in the Appeal and the University is responding to the Appeal.
 Appeal hearings are conducted as a de novo hearing and will be conducted in accordance with procedural fairness.

 6.05 Where an appeal raises issues requiring an assessment of credibility, the Committee shall provide the Appellant the opportunity for an oral hearing.
 When requested by the Appellant, or where the Committee determines no assessment of credibility is required (e.g. an appeal of only the sanction), the appeal may be conducted as a written hearing with all evidence to be relied upon submitted in writing.
 For oral hearings, both the Appellant and the University shall have the right to appear, call evidence, make oral representations and cross-examine in accordance with Committee determined procedures.
-In all hearings, whether oral or written, the Committee will consider all information, documents and submissions provided to the Dean of Students and all new evidence provided in the hearing.
+In all hearings, whether oral or written, the Committee will consider all information, documents and submissions provided in the decision-making process and all new evidence provided in the hearing.
 The Committee may ask questions of the participants and may invite witnesses to provide evidence as the Committee deems necessary.

 6.07 Due to the confidential nature of the issues and impact on participants, appeal hearings shall be closed and not open to the public.

 6.08 Decision of the Gendered and Sexual Violence Policy Appeal Committee The Committee will act expeditiously in making its decision and will consider all relevant evidence, the procedures followed in the Official Complaint, and the reasonableness of the decision and recommended sanctions.